Indiana Hoosiers football: Tom Allen era (2016–2023)

-Following the culmination of the regular season, the Hoosiers would be invited to the Outback Bowl, where they would lose by six points to Ole Miss, 26–20.
+After the regular season was over, the Hoosiers were invited to the Outback Bowl, losing by six points to Ole Miss, 26–20.
 After the season concluded, defensive coordinator Kane Wommack would leave to become head coach of the South Alabama Jaguars.
 Indiana would hire Charlton Warren from the Georgia Bulldogs to replace him.

 On March 8, 2021, IU and Tom Allen agreed to terms on another new seven-year contract that came with a $1 million annual raise.
 The new deal made Allen the 18th highest paid head college football coach in the country.

-Following a 2–10 overall (0–9 Big Ten) finish of the 2021 season, Indiana fired offensive coordinator Nick Sheridan on November 28, 2021.
+After finishing the 2021 season with a 2–10 overall (0–9 Big Ten) record, Indiana fired offensive coordinator Nick Sheridan on November 28, 2021.
 The Hoosiers hired former UMass head coach Walt Bell as Sheridan's replacement on December 9, 2021.

 The Hoosiers finished the 2022 season 4–8 overall (2–7 Big Ten), ending up second to last in the Big Ten East, just ahead of Rutgers.
 Indiana continued to languish under Allen in its 2023 campaign.
 On September 23, 2023, Indiana barely eked out a 29–27 victory in 4 overtimes over the Akron Zips, themselves a struggling team that finished its season 2–10 overall.

 The Hoosiers wound up 3–9 overall (1–8 Big Ten), good for last in the Big Ten East and the worst all around Big Ten record.

 On November 26, 2023, IU fired Tom Allen as head coach after three straight losing seasons.
 This was a day after the Hoosiers concluded the 2023 season with a 3–9 record, its third consecutive losing season.

 After the solid 2020 season, Allen was unable to sustain the momentum generated during that season and the Hoosiers struggled on the football field thereafter.
 Allen and IU agreed to a reduced $15.5 million buyout when Allen was terminated, the most money the Hoosiers have ever paid a fired football coach in its history and the fourth largest buyout paid in college football history.